Restaurants Recovering from Pandemic

-As the pandemic forced restaurants to close their dining rooms, online ordering skyrocketed.
-To keep up, many restaurants turned to mobile ordering and payment technology to keep up with the demand.
+As the pandemic forced many restaurants to close, online ordering skyrocketed.
+To keep up, many restaurants turned to mobile ordering, and payment technology to keep up with the demand.

 The technology, which at one time was regarded as optional, is now expected by consumers.
 Contactless transaction technology allows customers to use their smart phones to order and pay.
-The technology is helping restaurants deal with the current labor shortage by allowing customers to order food or drinks or pay their checks without having to interact with a staff member.
+The technology helps restaurants deal with the current labor shortage by allowing customers to order food or drinks, and pay their checks without having to interact with a staff member.

 To-Go Alcohol Service

-In an effort to keep restaurants afloat during the pandemic, many states, including Colorado, passed emergency laws that allows restaurants to sell to-go alcohol.
+In an effort to keep restaurants afloat during the pandemic, many states, including Colorado, passed emergency laws that allow restaurants to sell to-go alcohol.
 At one point, 39 states allowed to-go alcohol sales.

 These measures have been extended in 16 states so far.
 In Colorado, to-go alcohol sales have been approved for another four years through July 2025.
 Governor Jared Polis called it a “new normal that’s even better.”

-Of the restaurants that expanded their outdoor dining, 90 percent report they plan to continue offering outdoor tables if their jurisdictions allow it.
+Of the restaurants that expanded their outdoor dining, 90 percent report they plan to continue offering outdoor tables if their jurisdictions allow.
 As coronavirus variants continue to spread, many customers prefer to use outdoor dining options.

-During the pandemic many restaurants cut back on the items they offered to account for staff and inventory shortages.
+During the pandemic, many restaurants cut back on items they offered to account for staff and inventory shortages.
 These leaner menus may be here to stay.

 Applebee’s cut 60 items from its menu, most of which were complex to prepare or weren’t popular.
 New York City’s upscale Dirt Candy eliminated a 10-course option.
 It now offers one five-course meal.
 Simpler menus with fewer options are found to reduce food waste and labor costs.